John Goodwin (theatre publicist): Early years

 When Goodwin was three his father died unexpectedly.
 In 1926, Jessie and her twins, now aged five, moved from London to the country.
 They had been invited by Jessie's sister Fay to live with her and her daughter and husband at their cottage, Fipps, near Henley-on-Thames.
 Fay's husband, Philip Braham, composed music for the revues which were very fashionable then (his Limehouse Blues remains a jazz classic).
 He and Fay would give weekend parties lasting far into the night, often attended by stars, among whom Goodwin remembers Jack Buchanan, Elsie Randolph and Boris Karloff.

 John was schooled at Christ's Hospital where he was an unremarkable scholar but, because of repeated inner ear infections, held the school record for length of time spent in the infirmary.
 In 1941 he joined the Royal Navy as a rating (ordinary coder) and served at sea in the North Atlantic and the Arctic.
-In the destroyer HMS Chiddingfold he took part in the combined operation raid against German military bases in Vaagso, Norway – a notable allied success of the early war years.
+In the destroyer HMS Chiddingfold he took part in the combined operation raid against German military bases on the island of Vaagso, Norway – a notable allied success of the early war years.
 Commissioned Sub-Lieutenant RNVR (special branch) he was later promoted Lieutenant.
 In 1945 he was sent East, prepared for serious action, but saw none for the war with Japan ended that summer.